Shubham0812/Posts-App/README.md

 # Posts-App
-An application where users can write and see posts.
+An application created with Angular where users can write and see posts.

 ## Technologies Used